ncode3/sentinel-dns/README.md

 ---

 ## 🧐 The Problem
-When a major DNS provider (like Route53 or Cloudflare) fails, the "Human Lag"—the time between the alert firing and an engineer waking up to fix it—costs millions.
+When a major DNS provider (like Route53 or Cloudflare) fails, the "Human Lag"—the time between the alert firing and an engineer waking up to fix it, costs millions.

 **Project Sentinel** eliminates this lag.
 It is an **Autonomous Site Reliability Engineer (SRE)** that lives outside the blast radius, monitoring the internet's "ground truth" and executing repairs automatically.